apache/beam/website/www/site/content/en/blog/scaling-streaming-workload.md

 The pipeline we used for the tests is highly configurable.
 For more details about how to tweak the ingestion, see the [options](https://github.com/prodriguezdefino/apache-beam-streaming-tests/blob/main/canonical-streaming-pipelines/src/main/java/com/google/cloud/pso/beam/pipelines/StreamingSourceToBigQuery.java#L39) in the file.
 No code changes are needed on any of our steps.
 The execution scripts take care of the configurations needed.

 Although these tests are focused on reading data from Pub/Sub, the ingestion pipeline is capable of reading data from a generic streaming source.
-The repository contains other [examples](https://github.com/prodriguezdefino/apache-beam-streaming-tests/tree/main/example-suite-scripts) that show how to launch this same test suite reading data from PubSubLite and Kafka.
+The repository contains other [examples](https://github.com/prodriguezdefino/apache-beam-streaming-tests/tree/main/example-suite-scripts) that show how to launch this same test suite reading data from Pub/Sub Lite and Kafka.
 In all cases, the pipeline automation sets up the streaming infrastructure.

 Finally, you can see in the [configuration options](https://github.com/prodriguezdefino/apache-beam-ptransforms/blob/a0dd229081625c7b593512543614daf995a9f870/common/src/main/java/com/google/cloud/pso/beam/common/formats/options/TransportFormatOptions.java) that the pipeline supports many transport format options for the input, such as Thrift, Avro, and JSON.
-This suite focuses on Thrift, because it is a common open source format, and because it generates a format transformation need (the intent is to put some strain in the workload processing).
+This suite focuses on Thrift, because it is a common open source format, and because it generates a format transformation need.
+The intent is to put some strain in the workload processing.
 You can run similar tests for Avro and JSON input data.
 The streaming data generator pipeline can generate random data for the [three supported formats](https://github.com/prodriguezdefino/apache-beam-streaming-tests/tree/main/streaming-data-generator/src/main/java/com/google/cloud/pso/beam/generator/formats) by walking directly on the schema (Avro and JSON) or IDL (Thrift) provided for execution.

 ## First run: default settings

 The default values for the execution writes the data to BigQuery using `STREAMING_INSERTS` mode for `BigQueryIO`.
 This mode correlates with the [`tableData insertAll` API](https://cloud.google.com/bigquery/docs/reference/rest/v2/tabledata/insertAll) for BigQuery.
 This API supports data in JSON format.
 From the Apache Beam perspective, using the `BigQueryIO.writeTableRows` method lets us resolve the writes into BigQuery.

 For our ingestion pipeline, the Thrift format needs to be transformed into `TableRow`.
 To do that, we need to translate the Thrift IDL into a BigQuery table schema.
 That can be achieved by translating the Thrift IDL into an Avro schema, and then using Beam utilities to translate the table schema for BigQuery.
 We can do this at bootstrap.
-The schema transformation is cached at the DoFn level.
+The schema transformation is cached at the `DoFn` level.

 After setting up the data generation and ingestion pipelines, and after letting the pipelines run for some minutes, we see that the pipeline is unable to sustain the desired throughput.